bluenote-1577/flopp_test/README.md

 We also require that ``python2`` and ``python3`` be in PATH as Haplogenerator requires python2 but NanoSim requires python3.

 ### To simulate genomes and test flopp/H-PoP against simulated genomes:
 1. In ``get_reads_bam_pipeline.py``, modify the strings at the top of the script indicating the locations of the various required scripts and binaries.
+Note : the pre-trained models in NanoSim must be unzipped prior to usage.
 2. ``python get_reads_bam_pipeline.py``
 3. The results for for each ploidy are in the folder ``(ploidy)/*/results_auto``, where ploidy = 3,4,5,6 and each of the folders in the ploidy folder encapsulates one iteration of a run.